-On my third day in Thun, I finally went to town (because, as you may already know, those first two days I was far too busy climbing mountains and getting kissed).
+On my third day in Thun, I finally went to town (because, as you may already know, those first two days I was far too busy climbing mountains).
 And, dear god, is it a pretty town.
 All terra-cotta rooftops, swan-filled waterways, cobbles, and castles.
 Oh, and an enormous, blue lake dotted with sailboats of all shapes and sizes.

 But I digress.